Simon-He95/simon.me/pages/posts/ToolsFunction.md

   dragEvent:
     'Click to drag and drop to release the event encapsulation',
   compressImage: 'Picture compression function',
-  sThree: 'Simplify the use of three',
-  sCharts: 'Simplify the use of echarts',
   addEventListener: 'Add an event function to the element',
   createElement: 'Create the dom function',
   sleep: 'Sleep function',